concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 Some recommend settings for use in your project, particularly if you're on a corporate network where your user files end up on the network rather than your PC are:

-TODO what are we using?
+    wdm.targetPath=/path/to/keep/WebDriverManager

-If you do not wish to have the drivers downloaded and/or updated automatically you will need to
+If you do not wish to have the drivers downloaded and/or updated automatically you will need to set and place the required driver files in 'wdm.targetPath' yourself

-TODO ????
+    wdm.forceCache=true

 ## Selenium WebDriver Configuration